Greeking

 The term "greeking" was applied by various WYSIWYG editors of the 1980s, such as ApplixWare and Island Graphics.
 Greeking referred to the substitution of text with a placeholder gray bar upon moving out of focus.

-In visual media

-As in typography, greeking involves inserting nonsense text or, commonly, Greek or Latin text in prototypes of visual media projects (such as in graphic and web design) to check the layout of the final version before the actual text is available, or to enhance layout assessment by eliminating the distraction of readable text.
-Text of this sort is known as "greeked text", "dummy text", or "jabberwocky text".
-Lorem ipsum is a commonly used example, though this is derived from Latin, not Greek.

 In the arts

 Greeking in theatre, television, and film production art-department work refers to the process of changing or hiding corporate trademarks that have not been "cleared" legally for use in the production.